In a perfect world, budgets would always line up perfectly with actual spending.

 - Competitor positioning

-The better a company is at identifying its most important drivers, the stronger and better performing its budgets will be at predicting spending, costs, and tolerance for unforeseen events in the coming months.
+The better a company is at identifying its most important drivers, the better its budgets will be at predicting spending, costs, and tolerance for unforeseen events in the coming months.

 Many organizations, especially smaller businesses, choose to use spreadsheets for their budgeting needs.
-And, while they are a comfortable choice for those who know how to navigate them, they fall short of creating driver-based budgets.
+While spreadsheets are a safe, conservative choice for those who know how to navigate them, they are not the best option for creating driver-based budgets.

 Spreadsheets offer no assistance in pinpointing the most important drivers for the organization.
-It can be time-consuming for business leaders who are working from spreadsheet budgets to deduce which drivers they need to use for driver-based budgeting.
+It can be time-consuming for finance teamswho are working from spreadsheet-based budgets to deduce which drivers they need to use for driver-based budgeting.

 This dilemma is why many organizations that adopt driver-based budgeting opt for an automated budget planning software platform to handle their budgeting tasks.